siv2r/bip-frost-signing/python/vectors/test_vectors_summary.md

 | `det_sign_vectors.json` | `deterministic_sign` | `valid_tests`, `error_tests` |
 | `sig_agg_vectors.json` | `partial_sig_agg` | `valid_tests`, `error_tests` |

-`ValidateThresholdSetup` ships no vectors.
+`ValidateThresholdInfo` ships no vectors.
 It checks key material that a key generation protocol produced, so vectors for it belong with that protocol rather than here.
 RFC 9591 makes the same call, requiring `vss_verify` while shipping no vectors for it.